dominant-strategies/quais-5.js/packages/bytes/README.md

 Byte Manipulation
 =================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [quais project](https://github.com/quais-io/quais.js).

 It is responsible for manipulating binary data.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/bytes/).
+For more information, see the [documentation](https://docs.quais.io/v5/api/utils/bytes/).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/quais), but for those with more specific needs, individual components can be imported.

 ```javascript